-When I travelled to Colorado last year, I visited Seven Falls in Colorado Springs.
+On a trip to Colorado , I visited Seven Falls in Colorado Springs.
 Seven Falls is a series of seven cascading waterfalls of South Cheyenne Creek in South Cheyenne Cañon.
 To get to the falls, you walk a one-mile scenic path through the canyon, passing trees, towering cliffs and a winding stream.
-And along the way, passing more “no smoking” signs than I have seen anywhere.
+Along the way, I passed more “no smoking” signs than I have seen anywhere else.

-Those signs reminded me that I have not written much about smoking on this blog.
+Those signs inspired me to write a post about smoking.
 I grew up when smoking was socially acceptable and widely practiced, and no one worried about the health effects.
 My mother and her friends smoked, even in our house.
 She would drive us to the grocery store, stay in the car and send me inside with 50 cents to purchase a pack of cigarettes for her.
 She told me, “Tell the clerk it’s for your mother.”
 In today’s world, my mother would be arrested for child neglect for doing that.

 When I was an adult, she quit the habit but unfortunately not before smoking had caused atherosclerosis (hardening) of her leg arteries,limiting blood flow and making walking painful.
 Surgery corrected this, but the arteries in her brain were also affected, leading to dementia in late life.

-Cigarette advertising was everywhere, billboards, television, magazines.
-Even JAMA, the Journal of the American Medical Association, had cigarettes ads.
+Cigarette advertising was everywhere; billboards, television, magazines.
+Even JAMA, the Journal of the American Medical Association, had cigarette ads.
 I went to medical conferences where, during the breaks, physicians would go into the lobby and light up cigarettes.
 After just listening to a lecture on heart disease!

 Most people know that cigarette smoking harms our health, being directly linked to heart attacks, strokes, lung and other cancers and emphysema.

-But you may not know about some other effects that are less well known or more recently discovered.
+But you may not know about some other conditions that smoking causes or aggravates.
 I’m going to share those with you along with some photos from my walk at Seven Falls.

 Smoking affects fertility, pregnancy, and infants .
 Smoking can make it harder for a woman to become pregnant and can affect a man’s sperm.
 Smoking increases risks for: